suffolklibraries/sljekyll/about/member-organisations/friends-of-halesworth-county-library/index.md

 ## Get involved with the Friends

 Are you passionate about our library services?
-Would you like to be more involved in what happens within Halesworth Library, supporting it in the face of gradually reducing central funding?
-If so, we are always looking for new Friends to join us.
+Would you like to feel more involved in what happens within Halesworth Library, supporting it in the face of gradually reducing central funding?
+If so, we are always looking for new Friends.

-Maybe you already support us as a library user, but by becoming a Friend you could do more.
-Your involvement can be as little or as much as you like.
-As a Friend, you can simply be an advocate of the library, but you can also have a say in what we do to support the library through the charity and contribute ideas to shape the library for the future.
+Maybe you already support us as a library user.
+As a Friend you could do more and your involvement can be as little or as much as you like.
+By simply signing up as a Friend, you become an advocate for the library and part of a visible group of supporters.

+You can also become more involved and have a bigger say in how the library is supported by the Friends group.
+You can contribute your own ideas to help shape the library for the future.

-You could, for instance, join our events group, which plans and runs fundraising events throughout the year.
+You might, for instance, join our events group, which plans and runs fundraising events throughout the year.
 Or maybe you have a talent or skill that you could share by running groups in the library.

-You may wish to volunteer within the library or just help with publicity through your town/village newsletters, putting up posters or spreading the word through social media.
+You may wish to volunteer within the library (regularly or occasionally) or just help with publicity through your town/village newsletters, putting up posters or spreading the word through social media.

-If this is of interest to you, please complete the membership application form below, or pick up a paper copy in the library.
+If you'd like to join us, please complete the **membership application** form below, or pick up a paper copy in the library.

-Many Friends like to donate to the charity when joining and if you would like to do the same, please either make an electronic payment to 40-23-04 81263528 quoting 'donation' as the reference, or use the form below.
+Membership is free, but **we appreciate donations**.
+You can make an electronic payment to 40-23-04 81263528 quoting 'donation' as the reference, use the form below, or simply pop into the library with cash or a cheque.

 Hard copies of all the forms should be returned to: Halesworth Library, Bridge Street, Halesworth, IP19 8AD.